cooperwalbrun/pychan/README.md

 thread = Thread("int", 168484869)

 # Note: the thread contained within the returned posts will have all applicable metadata (such as
-# title, and sticky status), regardless of whether you provided such data above - pychan will
+# title and sticky status), regardless of whether you provided such data above - pychan will
-# "auto-discover" metadata and include it in the post models' copy of the thread
+# "auto-discover" all metadata and include it in the post models' copy of the thread
 posts = fourchan.get_posts(thread)
 ```